 Property and equipment are recorded at cost.
 Costs of maintenance and repairs are charged to expense as incurred.
 Major improvements and renewals, in general, are capitalized.
 Property and equipment over \$1,000 are capitalized.
 Depreciation is calculated on a straight-line basis over the estimated useful life of the property and equipment.
-The estimated useful lives used in computing depreciation are 5-7 years.
-Depreciation expense was \$460 for the years ended June 30, 2017 and 2016.
+The estimated useful lives used in computing depreciation are 5 - 7 years.
+Depreciation expense was \$230 and \$460, for the years ended June 30, 2018 and 2017, respectively.